 Keeping people out of the system

-Going to jail, even for one day, can disrupt people’s lives and have compounding impacts on them and their families.
-Lessening the impacts of the system’s reach on people and avoiding imprisoning communities requires keeping people out of the legal system.
-Keeping people out of the system requires investing in resources that prevent people from having any police contact while also dismantling core police practices that funnel individuals into the legal system revolving door.
+Going to jail, even for one day, can disrupt people’s lives and have lasting impacts on individuals and their families.
+We believe that keeping people out of the legal system is the first step in lessening the impact of the system on individuals, families, and communities.
+Keeping people out of the system entails examining how individuals initially come into contact with law enforcement, investing in resources that promote alternatives to police contact, and dismantling core practices funneling people into the legal system’s revolving door.
 Learn more about our projects dedicated to keeping people out of the legal system below.

 Featured Projects